Resisting Enemy Interrogation: Production

 Principal photography for Resisting Enemy Interrogation took place at the Hal Roach Studios.
 Lloyd Nolan provides the opening narration, and appears at the end of the film as a debriefing officer, after which he speaks directly to the camera, telling airmen to not talk to their captors.
 Owen Crump, one of the screenwriters, said that the Bavarian chateau that appears in the film was a process shot based on a picture post card.
-He also reported that twp American fliers visiting the Warner Bros. studios after the war said that when they were captured during the war, recognized the building from the film when they were brought in for questioning.
+He also reported that two American fliers visiting the Warner Bros. studios after the war said that when they were captured during the war, recognized the building from the film when they were brought in for questioning.
 This amused them, and they began to laugh, confusing their interrogators.

 Stock footage of Douglas A-20 Havoc, Lockheed Hudson, Martin B-26 Marauder and North American B-25 Mitchell bombers were featured in the aerial combat sequence.
 The German aircraft were a combination of stock footage and models of the Messerschmitt Bf 109 fighters that made the interception.